|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 Laboratory research is focused on the fundamental mechanisms that regulate the mammalian cell cycle and how they are disrupted in cancer.
 This is carried out by using cell culture, in vitro biochemical, and mouse gene-targeting technologies.

-Regulation of Cell Proliferation in Cancer Regulation of the mammalian cell division cycle is critical to development as cell cycle exit and differentiation are intimately linked with patterning and tissue morphogenesis.
-Loss of proliferative control during development is catastrophic, as it leads to apoptosis and tissue degeneration.
+Regulation of the mammalian cell division cycle is critical to development and disease.
+Loss of proliferative control during development is catastrophic, as it can lead to genome instability, apoptosis, and tissue degeneration.
 Loss of cell cycle control is also important in disease pathology, as deregulated proliferation is a defining feature of cancer.
+A key regulator of progression through the G1 phase of the cell cycle is the pathway controlled by the Retinoblastoma protein (pRB).
+It functions beyond G1-S control and has implications for cancer pathogenesis, treatment choice, and outcome.
+We are investigating this multifaceted pathway.